What you’ll read below is not a call to reject AI, but an invitation to reflect on the true impact it’s having on our lives.

 Hope

 The sense that life has weight and direction.
-Dignity, hope, belonging, the feeling that you matter and that things matter.
+Dignity, meaning, belonging, the feeling that you matter and that things matter.
 These qualities themselves matter more than ever.

 Connection